Pisagua Day Trip

 - 10 Stunden

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a significant conflict in 19th-century South America.
+You'll learn about the War of the Pacific, a major 19th-century conflict in South America.

 Pisagua Day Trip

-Between 8 and 9 am, we'll pick you up from your hotel in Iquique and head north to Pisagua.
+Between 8 and 9 am, pickup will be from your hotel in Iquique as we head northbound for Pisagua.

-This coastal town in the Chilean region of Tarapacá was a focal point in the War of the Pacific from 1879 to 1884, where Chile faced a Peruvian-Bolivian alliance.
+This coastal town, in the Chilean region of Tarapacá, was significant during the War of the Pacific from 1879 to 1884, involving Chile and a Peruvian-Bolivian alliance.

-During our tour, we'll discuss the history of the war, focusing on the Battle of San Francisco (or Dolores) during the Tarapacá campaign.
-We will visit the cemetery by the sea and view the wooden crosses left by the conflict.
+During our tour, we'll examine the history of the war, focusing on the Battle of San Francisco (or Dolores) during the Tarapacá campaign.
+We will visit the cemetery by the sea and see the wooden crosses left from this conflict.

-Our itinerary includes the monument commemorating the landing and combat at Pisagua on 2 November 1879, followed by a walk through the town to explore its history in the saltpetre industry and admire 19th-century wooden buildings.
+Next, we will visit the monument commemorating the landing and combat of Pisagua on November 2, 1879.
+A walk around the town will reveal its background in the saltpetre industry and its 19th-century wooden buildings.

-We will return to your hotel in Iquique, arriving by 7 pm.
+We will return you to your hotel in Iquique by 7 pm.

 Preise